Solutions / Deliverability & MailOps Teams

 Self-service control surface

-Routing preferences, ordered fallbacks, stream separation, and per-domain overrides are settings in the console and objects in the API.
+Routing preferences, ordered fallbacks, and per-domain overrides are settings in the console.
 Changes you make in minutes, not deploys you wait sprints for.
-And because routing is per-domain, you can A/B strategies between domains and read the results in the delivery data.
+And because routing is per-domain, you can run different strategies on different domains and compare the outcomes in the delivery data.

 Suppression with correct semantics